 An organization typically has multiple templates.
 For example, one template each for credit card statements, benefits statements, and claim applications.
 Upload all such XDP and PDF templates to your Experience Manager instance.
 To upload a template:

 The API reference documentation provides detailed information about all the parameters, authentication methods, and various services provided by APIs.
-The API reference documentation is also provides API defination file in the .yaml format.
-You can download the .yaml file and upload it to postman to check functionality of the APIs.
+The API reference documentation also provides API definition file in the .yaml format.
+You can download the .yaml file and upload it to Postman to check functionality of the APIs.

 Only members of forms-users group can access Communications APIs.